Person8880/Shine/readme.txt

 User data will be loaded locally by default, from the file shine/UserConfig.json.
 On first run a sample file will be created.
 If you set 'GetUsersFromWeb' to true and provide a correct URL to a JSON file in 'UsersURL', Shine will load its users from there instead.
 As long as what Shine is receiving is JSON data, it will load successfully.
 So if you want, you can point it to a PHP file that returns JSON data.

-Further documentation will be available at: https://github.com/Person8880/Shine/wiki when I get the time to make it.
+Further documentation is available at: https://github.com/Person8880/Shine/wiki including default config files for each plugin and for the base config.